AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 By combining into a single player the ability to design the playback components using HTML5 and CSS, have embedded playback, and use adaptive and progressive streaming depending on the browser’s capability, you extend the reach of your rich media content to both desktop and mobile users and ensure a streamlined video experience.

-See also [About HTML5 Viewers](https://docs.adobe.com/content/help/en/dynamic-media-developer-resources/library/viewers-for-aem-assets-only/c-html5-aem-asset-viewers.html) in the Adobe Scene7 Viewers Reference Guide.
+See also [Viewers for AEM Assets only](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/viewers-for-aem-assets-only/c-html5-aem-asset-viewers.html#viewers-for-aem-assets-only) in the [Dynamic Media Viewers Reference Guide](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/library/home.html).

 ### Playback of video on desktop computers and mobile devices using the HTML5 video viewer {#playback-of-video-on-desktop-computers-and-mobile-devices-using-the-html-video-viewer}